Xenus96/DatabasExtractor/README.md

   <img width="800" src="https://github.com/user-attachments/assets/f3a2cb82-ae7f-4c2b-91df-ee9f23b29412">
 </p>

-- Automatically decrypts all user attachments (photo, video, documents) from the "../app_parts" directory of the Signal Messenger (for detailed examples check the **"How to use the "Signal Attachment Decryption" feature"** paragraph below)
+- Automatically decrypts all user attachments (photo, video, documents) from the "../app_parts" directory of the Signal Messenger (for detailed examples check the **"How to use the "Signal Artefact Extraction" feature"** paragraph below)
+- Automatically generates HTML reports with the general info about the user and with his messaging history in the Signal Messenger (for detailed examples check the **"How to use the "Signal Artefact Extraction" feature"** paragraph below)

-## How to use the "Signal Attachment Decryption" feature
+## How to use the "Signal Artefact Extraction" feature
 #### Step 1: Launch the DatabasExtractor tool and choose the specific option from the menu.

 <p align="center">
   <img width="800" src="https://github.com/user-attachments/assets/014474e8-0208-4bdf-a9bb-8ac63d2db243">
 </p>

-**IMPORTANT NOTE:** Before decrypting attachments, you need to extract the Signal Messenger files from you Mobile Device with DatabasExtractor!
+**IMPORTANT NOTE:** Before decrypting attachments and generating the HTML reports, you need to extract the Signal Messenger files from you Mobile Device with DatabasExtractor!

 #### Step 2: Open the decrypted "signal.db" database in DB Browser for SQLite and export the table "attachment.json" to a new folder.